Avoid These Common Probate Mistakes That Can Delay the Process

 8. Confusing Probate Assets with Non-Probate Assets

 Failing to distinguish between these types of assets can lead to mismanagement and legal complications.
-As an executor, it’s your responsibility to secure all probate assets as soon as possible and ensure they are properly managed.
-Consulting with a probate realtor can be particularly helpful when dealing with real estate, as they can guide you through the sale process while adhering to probate laws.
+Secure all potential probate assets immediately and ensure they are properly managed.
+If you are dealing with real estate in Illinois, consult with a probate attorney to confirm the asset’s status, and then work with a Certified Probate Real Estate Specialist (CPRES) who can guide you through the sale process while adhering to complex probate laws.

 9. Handling Tangible Assets Without Proper Process

 Tangible assets, such as furniture, artwork, and other personal belongings, can be a source of contention among heirs.
-Executors who attempt to distribute these items without following a clear process often face disputes and challenges from beneficiaries.
+Executors who attempt to distribute these items without following a clear, documented process often face disputes and challenges from beneficiaries, which can halt the entire probate process.

 10. Ignoring Claims Against the Estate